cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 ==========

 - All models are "good fits" to the originally observed data.

 - (Simple model choice immediately leads us astray)

+Though simple mechanistically motivated models offer the greatest potential to increase our basic understanding of ecological processes [@Cuddington2013; @Geritz2012], such models can be not only inaccurate but misleading when relied upon in a quantitative decision making framework.

+1. We do not know what the correct models are for ecological systems.
+1. We have limited data from which to estimate the model -- in particular, such models may be misleading in predicting the probability of outcomes outside the training data.

+These aspects are common to many conservation decision making problems, which thus merit greater use of non-parametric approaches that can best take advantage of them.

+### 1. Large uncertainty where the data is poor

+The parametric models perform worst when they propose a management strategy outside the range of the observed data.
+The non-parametric Bayesian approach, in contrast, allows a predictive model that expresses a great deal of uncertainty about the probable dynamics outside the observed range, while retaining very good predictive accuracy in the range observed.
+The management policy dictated by the GP balance this uncertainty against the immediate value of the harvest, and act to stabilize the population dynamics in a region of state space in which the predictions can be reliably reflected by the data.

+### 2. Predictive accuracy where data is good

+While expressing larger uncertainty outside the observed data, the GP can also provide a better fit with smaller uncertainty inside the range of the observed data.
+This arises from the greater flexibility of the Gaussian process, which describes a large family of possible curves.
+Despite this flexibility, the GP can be described in relatively few parameters and is thus far less likely to overfit.

 Future directions